angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 These effects all seek to prevent the Thassa's Oracle trigger from either resolving or ever triggering in the first place.
 For any permanent based one you will need to remove it to be able to win from the Oracle trigger.
-For the instant speed ones, you will need some sort of interaction, either counter magic or discard (however in the case of :card[Trickbind] you have to be proactive thanks to the split second ability) so something like Duress is a must.
+For the instant speed ones, you will need some sort of interaction, either countermagic or discard (however in the case of :card[Trickbind] you have to be proactive thanks to the split second ability) so something like Duress is a must.
 You can also think about using a second Oracle in your pile if you only suspect a single